Toothbrush moustache: Post–World War II

-By the end of World War II, the toothbrush moustache had fallen out of fashion due to its strong association with Hitler, but it was still worn by the notable individuals Oliver Hardy and (until c.
-1950) Fred Trump.
+By the end of World War II, the toothbrush moustache had fallen out of fashion due to its strong association with Hitler, but it was still worn by the notable individuals Oliver Hardy and (until about 1950) Fred Trump.
+U.S. and Chile intelligence documented a number of Nazi émigrés with the style in South America in the decade after the war.
+(Note: According to a postwar report to the FBI, the allegedly escaped Hitler had shaved, with his exposed philtrum suggesting the appearance of buttocks.
+Chile's probe photographed a ranking man with a philtrum toothbrush (lending a buttlike appearance).)
+(Note: A photograph purportedly taken in 1954 in Colombia (northern South America) depicts the supposedly living Hitler with his trademark moustache—possibly only a prop the dictator used in hiding.)
 It was donned by several politicians of Israel (formed as a state in 1948), some for much of their careers.
-The FBI and the Chilean government documented a number of evidently escaped Nazis with the style in South America.
-(Note: According to one FBI report, the allegedly escaped Hitler had shaved the toothbrush, with his exposed philtrum suggesting the appearance of buttocks.
-The Chilean team photographed a ranking man with a slight philtrum toothbrush (lending a buttlike appearance).)
-(Note: A photograph purportedly taken in 1954 in Colombia (northern South America) depicts the supposedly living Hitler with his trademark moustache—possibly only a prop the dictator used in hiding.)
 Hitler's dentist, Hugo Blaschke, wore a similar style, displaying an explicit toothbrush later in life.
-Armenian Communist activist Anastas Mikoyan upkept one as late as 1962.
-French railway worker Jean-Marie Loret donned a toothbrush to publicize his claim (c.
-1980) of being Hitler's son.
+Armenian Soviet official Anastas Mikoyan upkept a similar style as late as 1962.
+French railway worker Jean-Marie Loret donned a toothbrush to publicize his c.
+1980 claim of being Hitler's son (since disproven).

 After the war, German artist Otto Dix finished his 1933 satirical painting of the seven deadly sins by adding a Hitleresque split toothbrush to a mask worn by Envy.
 The moustache was utilized in popular cartoons, e.g. Harry Hanan's pantomime comic Louie (1947), which narrates the everyday trials of a domestic loser.
 It is worn by the father of the titular character of the British comic Dennis the Menace (1951).
 The moustache also appears in the Warner Bros. cartoons Symphony in Slang (1951; dir.
 Tex Avery) and The Hole Idea (1955).
 It appears on a puppet in the 1958 Japanese animated film The White Snake Enchantress (which also features the toothbrush area–omitting Fu Manchu).
 Caricatures resembling outgrown nasal hair appear in Rocky and Bullwinkle (1959–1964), Osamu Tezuka's Astro Boy (c.
 1960s), and The Pink Panther (1964–1980).
 The early 1960s American animated sitcom The Jetsons features a character with the moustache—George Jetson's boss, Cosmo Spacely.
 It was worn by Spider-Man character J. Jonah Jameson, created by writer Stan Lee and artist Steve Ditko.
 (Note: Later in life, Lee trimmed his own moustache nearly down to toothbrush width, ostensibly to keep from tickling his wife.)
-An antagonist wears a toothbrush in the 1977 Disney animated film The Rescuers.
-The 21st-century graphic memoir The Arab of the Future depicts the style being worn in the 1980s.
+The style appears in the animated films The Rescuers (1977) and Twice Upon a Time (1983), on an antagonist and a Chaplinesque character, respectively.
+In a 2002 episode of South Park, a sleeping character is given the style as a prank.
+The 21st-century graphic memoir The Arab of the Future depicts a toothbrush being worn in the 1980s.